-Cuomo vaccine czar asked county officials for allegiance to embattled NY governor
+Cuomo vaccine czar asked county officials for allegiance to embattled NY governor: report

 Larry Schwartz also served as secretary to the governor from 2011 to 2015